-Originally from the Appalachian region of Eastern Tennessee, Brenda now lives in Central Texas, near Austin.
-She began writing in junior high school where she wrote an admittedly hokey western serial to entertain her friends.
-Completing her graduate studies in Eastern European history in 1971, she worked as a graphic artist, a public relations specialist for the military and a display advertising specialist until she finally had to admit that her mother might have been right and earned her teaching certification.
-For the last twenty-plus years she has taught world history and political science.
-Brenda and her partner, Cheryl, have four grown children and three grandchildren.
-Rounding out their home are four cats named Bitsey, Sassy, May May and Tudie, along with a dog named Pogo.
-When she is not writing Brenda creates stained glass and shoots pool at her favorite bar.
-She may be contacted at firstname.lastname@example.org and welcomes all comments.
+Originally from the Appalachian region of Eastern Tennessee, Brenda and her wife, Cheryl, recently moved to Central Michigan to be closer to family.
+She began writing in junior high school where she wrote an admittedly hokey western serial to entertain her friends, Completing her graduate studies in Eastern European history in 1971, she worked as a graphic artist, a public relations specialist for the military and a display advertising specialist until she finally had to admit her mother might have been right and earned her teaching certification.
+She retired from teaching world history and political science in 2013 after thirty years.
+Brenda and Cheryl celebrated their twentieth anniversary by getting legally married in June of 2017.
+They are the parents of four grown children, Kenneth, Amy, Laura, and Jamie, and the grandparents of eight grandchildren.
+Rounding out their home is a ten-year-old laid-back cat named Tudie and a seven-year-old Puggle named Peanut, who snores like a freight train.
+Brenda may be contacted at firstname.lastname@example.org and welcomes all comments.

 2007 Lavender Award from the Alice B. Committee for Pipeline.